Esri/storymap-journal/README.md

 If you only need to customize look and feel, you should be able to do so using the [customize section above](#customize-the-look-and-feel).

 ### Application life cycle
 Map Journal fires three events that allow customization with lose integration.
-This mean that you may not need to understand much of the application internals to extend it.
+This mean that you may not need to understand the application internals to extend it.

 To try those events, look for the `Custom Javascript` block at the far end of index.html.